gumbobr0t/github-profile-3d-contrib/README.md

           git push
 ```

-**Note: You need to register your [github personal access token](https://github.com/settings/tokens) with the name 'GH_TOKEN' in the repositories secrets under the actions dropdown menu.**
+**Note: You need to register your [github personal access token](https://github.com/settings/tokens) with the name 'GH_TOKEN' in the repositories secrets under the secrets & variables > actions > repository secrets dropdown menu.**

 #### Environment variables